House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 But there were too many things we didn’t like about this tool.
 The worst is that the blade isn’t square.
 This means your cuts aren’t straight or accurate.
 Because of this, your boards won’t join together straight or flush, ruining your finished product.

 This joiner comes with a wide selection of biscuits to get you started.
-But you won’t be able to adjust the height of the machine, making it very difficult to use with woods of different thicknesses.
+But you won’t be able to adjust the height of the machine, making it very difficult to use with wood of different thicknesses.
 It’s affordably priced, but we think there are much better options at the same price point.

 Pros